Interact via the CLI

 "events" are logs emitted by the contract during its execution, providing detailed information about the actions performed and the resulting state changes.

-Below is the full script that combines all the steps for executing a command on a WASM contract and querying the events:
+Below is the full script that combines all the steps for executing a command on a Wasm contract and querying the events:

 # Define the message to send to the contract, in this case a "release" command